Saving money can be difficult to commit to, but if you start now, you can set yourself up for the future you've always hoped for.

 After you've discovered where your money is being spent, you can reallocate it to different spending categories if necessary.

-For example, if you know that you consistently spend $300 per month on groceries but are only budgeting for $200, it might be time to allocate another $100 to that spending category instead of using that money to buy unnecessary personal items.
+For example: if you know that you consistently spend $300 per month buying groceries but are only budgeting for $200, it might be time to allocate another $100 to that spending category instead of using that money for nonessential purchase.

 Creating and sticking to a budget is one of the best ways to save money and spend wisely to avoid throwing away more than you make.